gbdev/pandocs/content/Pan_Docs.md

 ### Mission

-Pan Docs is the most comprehensive technical reference to Gameboy that is available to the public.
+Pan Docs is the single most comprehensive technical reference to Gameboy that is available to the public.
 It was originally written by Pan of Anthrox, and was later maintained by Martin Korth, also known for [no\$gmb](no$gmb "wikilink").
 As Pandocs is an important resource, it is a priority to add it to the wiki.